kaborchert/crowdsourcing-summerschool-2017/_pages/program.md

 The schedule of the summer school is as follows.

 * Monday, July 31st, 2017:
-  Introduction of the participants and lecture on crowdsourcing.
+  Introduction of the participants; Lecture on crowdsourcing.
 * Tuesday, August 1st, 2017:
-  Lectures on participatory sensing, security in IoT, and subjective assessments in mobile crowdsourcing.
+  Lectures on participatory sensing, security in IoT; Subjective assessments in mobile crowdsourcing.
 * Wednesday, August 2nd, 2017:
-  Lectures and hands-on session on IoT applications and Quality of Exerience in the IoT context.
+  Lectures and hands-on session on IoT applications; Quality of Exerience in the IoT context.
 * Thursday, August 3rd, 2017:
-  Lecture and hands-on session on applied machine learning
+  Lecture and hands-on session on applied machine learning; Industry talk.
 * Friday, August 4th, 2017:
-  Lecture and hands-on session fog computing for IoT applications and presentation of the group work results.
+  Lecture and hands-on session fog computing for IoT applications; Presentation of the group work results.

 Every day, the program starts at 9:30 and will end at about 16:30.
 During the day there will be two short breaks one in morning and one in the afternoon.